 When you read or hear about stocks mentioned in the media or over the water cooler, people are generally talking about common shares, which give investors an ownership interest in a company.
 Investors can buy common shares on stock exchanges, or through private placements.
-Investors can also purchase a company’s preferred shares, and in Canada, flow-through shares.
+Investors can also purchase a company’s dividend and receive priority over common shares, preferred shares, and in Canada, flow-through shares.

 Before purchasing shares that trade on a stock exchange, you will typically need to open a trading account with a registered investment firm.
 To find out more about the types of accounts available to you, visit our Investment Accounts section.